arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 Sure!
 Here is an example from machine learning.

-Common headache is supporting multiple optimization algorithms (each having it's own set of parameters) and allowing a number of architectures (each also having different parameters).
+Common headache is supporting multiple optimization algorithms (each having own set of parameters) and allowing a number of architectures (each also having different parameters).

 ```bash